Thursday, August 21, 2025

 The heavenly realm

-Just a brief mention as long as you are in La Jolla, stop and see the 33rd Annual Juried Exhibition at the Athenaeum Music and Art Library, jurored by Malcom Warner.
+Just a brief mention for another La Jolla stop.
+Visit the 33rd Annual Juried Exhibition at the Athenaeum Music and Art Library, jurored by Malcom Warner.
 It is on view until Oct 18 in the large Joseph Clayes III Gallery

 Amy Rosenberg, The Circus Master (1st place)